 In general, the visual WFS will be used for most of the observations, as this ensures that the largest fraction of IR light enters the science channel.
-The IR WFS should be used for very red sources ( $V-K \ge 6$ mag), which could otherwise not be observed with NAOS-CONICA, or for which the IR WFS provides a better correction.
+The IR WFS should be used for very red sources ($V-K \ge 6$ mag), which could otherwise not be observed with NAOS-CONICA, or for which the IR WFS provides a better correction.
 LGS observations, including those with SE mode, are possible only with the visual WFS, since the laser is a Na laser.

-6.9 Strehl Ratio and classification of OBs in Service mode (SM)
+5.9 Strehl Ratio and classification of OBs in Service mode (SM)

-To help the observatory determine whether or not an OB has been successfully executed in service mode, the Strehl Ratio of the reference source will be measured with the NB\2.17 filter during acquisition or in Ks reduced images using an apposite IDL tool.
+To help the observatory determine whether or not an OB has been successfully executed in service mode, the Strehl Ratio of the reference source will be measured with the NB_2.17 filter during acquisition or at the observed wavelength using a dedicated (IDL or else) tool.
 The measurement during the acquisition process is automatic.
 Users do not have to worry about it.
 Depending on the morphology and brightness of the target, the service observer will measure the Strehl ratio on the reference source and a preliminary classification will be made.
 If the reference is extended, too faint or too bright, the measurement will not be made and the OB classification will be based on the performance that is computed by the RTC.